A data architect is becoming a key role in today’s data-driven job market.

 Once obtaining at least a bachelor’s degree, as discussed earlier, other career paths to consider are data engineer, data analyst, data scientist, big data engineer, database manager, and business intelligence manager.

-The BLS reports that as of May 2020, the annual median salary of a data architect is $98,860.
+The BLS reports that the annual median salary of a data architect is $134,870.
 The highest salaries are seen in computer systems design, banking, software publishing, and data processing.